The Importance of Dietary Fibre – What is Fibre?

 The functions of fibre will vary depending on the type of fibre.
-Psyllium and flax seed are insoluble fibers; guar gum and fruit pectins are soluble fibers.
-Insoluble fibers are like sponges; they absorb and hold water adding bulk to stool which improves bowel movements, and as they pass through the colon, insoluble fibers help cleanse the interior walls of the bowels.
+Psyllium and flax seed are insoluble fibres; guar gum and fruit pectins are soluble fibres.
+Insoluble fibres are like sponges; they absorb and hold water adding bulk to stool which improves bowel movements, and as they pass through the colon, insoluble fibres help cleanse the interior walls of the bowels.
 Scientific research has shown that this cleansing action may help prevent colorectal cancers and diverticulitis (bacterial infection of the diverticula, tiny pockets in the small intestine).

-Soluble fibers, such as in fruit pectins and guar gum, are helpful in preventing atherosclerosis by reducing high cholesterol and triglycerides, thereby decreasing one’s risk of heart disease and stroke.
+Soluble fibres, such as in fruit pectins and guar gum, are helpful in preventing atherosclerosis by reducing high cholesterol and triglycerides, thereby decreasing one’s risk of heart disease and stroke.

 How Much Fibre is Healthy?